 Consider the enduring wisdom in the favorite cheer of my daughter’s coach, Denny: “Hammers win games!!”

 Not long ago, I followed that dictum in one of my favorite moments as a club player for Che.
 I had never thrown a hammer in a league game before, but faced with an intense forehand force on the sideline, I suddenly saw an opportunity in the far corner of the end zone.
-What an awesome feeling of satisfaction to watch that hammer drop down on my teammate… The receiver that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand) caught the throw and we won!
+(Thanks for being tall, Rebecca!)
+What an awesome feeling of satisfaction to watch that hammer drop down to my teammate… The receiver — that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand) — caught the throw and we won!

 So… since he skipped 76 (accidentally) maybe that’s 78 throws?
 Except he’s sneaky and counted the “flick” with which he started the video (at 0:25), so 79!
 Maybe *you* should make up #80, or teach Rowan one that he didn’t include?!

-Finally, here’s a list of all of Rowan’s throws, plus an ever-growing list of bunch more.
+Finally, below is a list of all of Rowan’s throws, plus an ever-growing list of a bunch more.
 For many throws there are also links to tutorials so you can break each down and learn it.
 Feel free to add your own throws via the comments, and we’ll incorporate them into the big list.

 In April, 2015, Harvard undergrad David Zhang presented a thesis on ultimate analytics to the Department of Applied Mathematics (archived PDF version).
 The thesis has some nice diagrams of basic concepts that may be useful to youth players and coaches.